Do I need a food dealer's permit to sell food to my friends?

 According to the Houston Food Ordinance link to this section, Section 20-21.1, food prepared in or obtained from an unlicensed private home or other unlicensed food establishment is prohibited.

 Do I need other permits to operate a food establishment in the City of Houston?

-City of Houston's One Stop Business Center can provide important information for Houston area small businesses.
+The Office of Business Opportunity can provide important information for Houston area small businesses.
 Please call them at (832) 393-0954 or click here to visit the center's web site.